Drive sales on autopilot with ecommerce-focused featuresSee Features

-So I’ve compiled the 6 best Klaviyo alternatives if paying that price isn’t your jam.
+We’ve compiled the 6 best Klaviyo email marketing alternatives if facing those Klaviyo drawbacks is no longer your jam.

 But before we get started, we need to talk about Klaviyo so you can understand how I’ve reviewed each tool:

 All in all, Klaviyo is a very complete tool.
-As with many email marketing tools today, Klaviyo offers a suite of marketing automation features, including email campaigns, automated workflows, email capture and popups, advanced segmentation, etc.
+As with many email marketing tools today, Klaviyo offers a suite of marketing automation features, including email campaigns, text messages, automated workflows, email capture and popups, advanced segmentation, and more.

 With the ability to create detailed automated flows and precise segmentation, there are tons of things Klaviyo can do.

-If there’s one thing that turns more people away from Klaviyo than anything else, it’s their pricing.
-By and large the most expensive tool in this list, pricing can be tricky to work with.
+When you look at Klaviyo reviews across the web, if there’s one thing that turns more people away from the platform than anything else, it’s the Klaviyo pricing plans.
+Klaviyo is by and large the most expensive tool on this list, and its pricing can be tricky to work with.

-They offer a free plan up to a meager 250 contacts and 500 email sends per month, with imposed Klaviyo branding.
+Klaviyo offers a free plan up to 250 contacts and 500 email sends per month, with imposed Klaviyo branding.
 If you’re really just getting started, it can work well.
 However, scaling with Klaviyo can get expensive quickly.